 *Reviewed and approved by Dr. Rob Lapporte

-If you think you have UTI symptoms, get the at home UTI Test Kit now and get a prescription if appropriate within just minutes…without ever leaving your home!
+If you think you have UTI symptoms, get telemedicine consultations for UTI now and get a prescription if appropriate within just minutes…without ever leaving your home!
 UTI test strips and telephone consultation with a physician included in the base price.
-Please also check out our tests for flu, strep and anemia.
+Please also check out our telemedicine packages for flu, strep and anemia.